Meet our Board of Directors

 Madison Roesel

-Madison Roesel is the Vice President of Sales at The Sack Company, a specialty contracting company for commercial and industrial operations since 1945.
+Madison Roesel has been the Vice President of Sales at The Sack Company, a specialty contracting company for commercial and industrial operations, since 1945.
 She was raised in Bulloch County and graduated from Georgia Southern University in 2014.
-She serves in many roles at the company including business development, strategic planning, hiring and training and marketing.
+She serves in many roles at the company, including business development, strategic planning, hiring and training and marketing.
 Madison is the third generation of her family involved in the business and is driven by the same aspirations and values her grandfather built it on.
-With the team at Sack Company she plans to continue expanding on their many successes.
+With the team at Sack Company, she plans to continue expanding on their many successes.

 Marcus Sack